cadiblac/jaguililla.github.io/_posts/2014-10-15-the-github-of-binaries.md

 And run: `mvn source:jar deploy`

-To include your binaries in Maven you've got to request that from their site (using the Web UI)
+To include your binaries in Maven you've got to request that from their site (using the Web UI).

 To me, this is a very good platform to support your Open Source projects, just like [Github], [Travis CI], [Coveralls] and all the like.
 Anyway, prior to deploying to [JCenter] you